 According to Correia, out of the 76 contenders who competed in the Shooting Competition last year, more than a third represented law enforcement agencies under investigation by the Justice Department’s Civil Rights Division for systematic violations of citizen’s civil and constitutional rights, often through institutionalized excessive use of force.

 Janet Blair, a spokeswoman for the APD released the following statement from Mayor Berry to Truthout:

 The City of Albuquerque hosts and welcomes numerous events per year, including the shooting championships.
-We welcome the opportunity to host law enforcement professionals from around the world here in our beautiful city and we thank them for their commitment and service at the local, state and federal levels to keeping our communities and nation safe.
+We welcome the opportunity to host law enforcement professionals from around the world here in our beautiful city, and we thank them for their commitment and service at the local, state and federal levels to keeping our communities and nation safe.

-However, Breanna Anderson, spokeswoman for Mayor Berry told Truthout, “we will not be able to accommodate your media requests” in a text message.
+However, Breanna Anderson, spokeswoman for Mayor Berry told Truthout, “We will not be able to accommodate your media requests” in a text message.

-“[City leaders] are either one of two things: They are either completely tone-deaf to what their reaction or lack of reaction has been to the spate of killings in Albuquerque, or they don’t care,” Correia told Truthout.
+“[City leaders] are either one of two things: They are either completely tone-deaf to what their reaction or lack of reaction has been to the spate of killings in Albuquerque, or they don’t care,” activist Correia told Truthout.
 “I think the more likely answer is really that they don’t care.
 They honestly don’t see what’s been happening in Albuquerque as a problem.”